jgato/circuit-url-handler/README.md

 Circuit URL handler
 ==================

-This is proyect is about facilitating making calls from any phone number in Firefox or Thunderbird using [Circuit WebApp](https://eu.yourcircuit.com/).
-Usually, when you find a phone nunber it is just text that you will copy/paste into your calling system (Circuit in our case).
-If your are lucky it will appear as linkable phone number but there will not be an app knowing how to manage it.
+This is project is about facilitating making calls from any phone number in Firefox or Thunderbird using [Circuit WebApp](https://eu.yourcircuit.com/).
+Usually, when you find a phone number it is just text that you will copy/paste into your calling system (Circuit in our case).
+If you are lucky it will appear as linkable phone number but there will not be an app knowing how to manage it.

-**These proyect covers GNU/Linux use case, but Windows should have a similar way of adding handlers for your customs protocols**
+**These project covers GNU/Linux use case, but Windows should have a similar way of adding handlers for your customs protocols**

 So you have a phone number as text: